 The primary purpose of the UTI is to uniquely identify individual transactions which are reported to a Trade Repository (TR).
 They are also used to pair each unique transaction between the trading parties.
 Every reportable transaction must have a UTI so there is no instance where the transactions are duplicated.
 The UTI should not be reused, even if the previous transaction is no longer open.
 An individual transaction should maintain its UTI throughout its lifecycle, including any amendments or updates made to the transaction.

 UTIs should consist solely of alphanumeric characters and be composed of a combination of the LEI of the generating entity and a unique code created by that entity.
-As with the current EMIR regulation, the total number of characters allowed remains 52 characters.
+Under the EMIR Refit (EU & UK), MAS and ASIC regulations, the total number of characters allowed for the UTI remains 52 characters.

 Who is responsible for generating the UTI?

-Firms with sizeable trades will most likely implement a ‘bilateral agreement’ with their counterparties to generate the same UTI based on an agreed methodology.
-It is also possible for a third party like a liquidity aggregator or a confirmation platform provider to generate the UTI for both parties.
+Firms with sizeable trades will most likely implement a ‘bilateral agreement’ with their counterparties to generate the same UTI based on an agreed methodology – TRAction has developed a sample agreement for use by its clients.
+It is also possible for a third party like a liquidity aggregator or a confirmation platform provider to generate the UTI for both parties and this to be used as the agreed UTI by both parties.

 For example, when a client places a trade with an investment firm on a trading platform, that trade will pass through the liquidity aggregator’s bridge and get executed with a Liquidity Provider (LP).
 This provides the investment firm and the LP access to all trade details including the UTI created by the liquidity aggregator.